 “In each and every case the person had failed to unbalance uke, and was attempting to apply the technique against a partner with a stable structure.”

-I just finished my joint seminar with Pat Hendricks in Las Vegas this past weekend.
+Back in 2013, I conducted a joint seminar together with Pat Hendricks Sensei in Las Vegas.
 For me, it was a wonderful experience as I had an opportunity to reconnect with many aikido friends and make a number of new acquaintances with some delightful people.
 Allow me to make a few observations that I have taken home.

 The elusive concept of relaxation